 - 2 tablespoons butter

-- In a bowl, cream butter and brown sugar.
+- In a mixing bowl, cream butter and brown sugar.
 Add the eggs; one at a time, beating well after each addition.
 Combine the dry ingredients; add to the creamed mixture alternately with sour cream. stir in nuts.
 Spread into two greased and floured 8-in. round baking pans.

 - Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes; remove from pans to wire racks to cool completely.

-- For frosting, in a bowl, cream butter and confectioners' sugar. beat in sour cream and vanilla.
+- For frosting, in a mixing bowl, cream butter and confectioners' sugar. beat in sour cream and vanilla.
 Spread between layers and over top and sides of cake.

 - In a microwave or heavy saucepan, melt chocolate and butter.
 Cool for 2 minutes; spread over top of cake, allowing some to drip down the sides.
 Yield: 12 servings.